OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### TLS by Default

-By default, since Android 9 (Pie), all network activity is treated as being executed in a hostile environment.
+By default, since Android 9 (API level 28), all network activity is treated as being executed in a hostile environment.
 This means that the Android system will allow apps only to communicate over a network channel that is established using the Transport Layer Security (TLS) protocol.
 This protocol effectively encrypts all network traffic and creates a secure channel to a server.
 It may be the case that you would want to use clear traffic connections for legacy reasons.
 This can be achieved by adapting the `res/xml/network_security_config.xml` file in the application.

 Further information is available in the [Android documentation](https://developer.android.com/training/articles/security-config.html).